cran/Bayesrel/README.md

 ```

 ### Multidimensional data
-This is a basic example which shows you how to compute omega_t and omega_h for an example real data set:
+This is a basic example which shows you how to compute omega_t and omega_h for an example real data set.
+The data follow a second-order factor model with no crossloadings (required):

 ``` r
 library(Bayesrel)